Wootangkali/arduino-test-compile/README.md

 ### `required-libraries`
 Comma separated list of arduino library dependencies to install.
 You may add a version number like `@1.3.4`.<br/>
 Only libraries [available in the Arduino library manager](https://www.arduinolibraries.info/) can be installed this way.<br/>
-using [Sloeber]ther/custom libraries, you must put all the library files into the sketch directory or add an extra step as in [this example](#using-custom-library).
+If you want to use other or custom libraries, you must put all the library files into the sketch directory or add an extra step as in [this example](#using-custom-library).<br/>
+Be careful, some library names can contain spaces, e.g. `LiquidCrystal I2C` even if they are defined in *library.properties* with underscores like: `name=LiquidCrystal_I2C`.<br/>
 Default is `""`.<br/>

 ```yaml